 Hi.

 I have written for the New York Times, Bon Appetit, Condé Nast Traveler, Gourmet (RIP), Details (RIP), Cooking Light (RIP), Time Out New York, and a bunch of other magazines and websites.
 For my work as an editor and writer I have been a finalist for (and sometimes a winner of!) several awards, including an ASME (finalist), several IACP Awards (wins and nominations), many Webby Awards (wins and nominations), a Lisagor Award (finalist), and a James Beard Award (finalist).
+The podcast I co-produce and co-host, Things Bakers Know, has won a Webby Award and two Signal Awards.

 My newsletter, The Occasional Tamarkin, is a public writing exercise where I challenge myself to write a tight essay about a broad and loose subject.
 Sometimes I include original recipes.